AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 - **[!UICONTROL IMS org ID]**: The organization the dataflow belongs to.
 - **[!UICONTROL Last updated]**: The time the dataflow run was last updated.

 The details page also has a toggle to switch between dataflow run errors and audiences.
-This option is only available for dataflow runs in batch destinations.
+This option is only available for dataflow runs in batch destinations and for the [Google Customer Match DV 360](/help/destinations/catalog/advertising/google-customer-match-dv360.md) streaming destination.

-The dataflow run errors view displays a list of identities that failed and identities that were excluded.
-Information for both the failed and excluded identities is displayed, including the error code, identity count, and description.
-By default, the list displays the failed identities.
-To show skipped identities, select the **[!UICONTROL Identities excluded]** toggle.
+The dataflow run errors view displays a list of records that failed and records that were skipped.
+Information for both the failed and skipped records is displayed, including the error code, identity count, and description.
+By default, the list displays the failed records.
+To show skipped records, select the **[!UICONTROL Records skipped]** toggle.

 ![Identities excluded toggle highlighted in the monitoring view](../assets/ui/monitor-destinations/identities-excluded.png)

 When **[!UICONTROL Audiences]** is selected, you see a list of the audiences which were activated in the selected dataflow run.
-This screen includes audience-level information about the identities activated, identities excluded, as well as the status and the time of the last dataflow run.
+This screen includes audience-level information about the records activated, records excluded, as well as the status and the time of the last dataflow run.

 ![Audiences view in the dataflow run details screen.](../assets/ui/monitor-destinations/dataflow-run-segments-view.png)